debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-fleet.md

 - Click **View** at the end of the device row.

-  -\> The device is displayed in the navigation panel.
+  -\&gt; The device is displayed in the navigation panel.

   **Note** This view is read-only.
 You must click **Close** it if you want to edit the device.

 - Click **Edit** at the end of the device row.

-  -\> The device is displayed in the navigation panel.
+  -\&gt; The device is displayed in the navigation panel.

 ## Accessing a device from the map